-Authority's performance 138 The average time is relatively consistent with last year (134).
+The average time is relatively consistent with the last (138) and previous year (134).
 Where possible the LPA attempts to resolve most cases without having to take formal action.

 SECTION 6 - SUSTAINABLE DEVELOPMENT INDICATORS

 The purpose of the Sustainable Development Indicators is to measure the contribution the planning system makes to sustainable development in Wales.